 Given the upward trend of CBD oil use and the seemingly increasing sophistication of cannabinoid drug tests that screen for THC and its metabolites, some people are wondering – “how long does CBD stay in your system?”

-It may sound crazy given the fact that CBD causes no high whatsoever (and, according to the World Health Organization, is a “safe and well-tolerable substance with no adverse health effects”), but believe it or not, some people have tested positive for THC metabolites after taking nothing but full-spectrum, non-psychoactive CBD oils.
+According to the World Health Organization, CBD is a “safe and well-tolerable substance with no adverse health effects”.
+Additionally, CBD causes no high whatsoever.
+But believe it or not, some people have tested positive for THC metabolites after taking nothing but full-spectrum, non-psychoactive CBD oils.
 And of course, many of them have subsequently felt the consequences in terms of a lost job, a parole violation, etc.

 To be fair, though, all full-spectrum CBD oils on the market will contain trace amounts of THC.
 The federal legal THC limit for industrial hemp (the source material for legal CBD oils) is 0.3%, but even at these levels (and even with an average daily dose), it is entirely possible to fail a drug test — all quality CBD oil sellers should disclaim this on their website.
 (Remember though that there is a difference between full-spectrum CBD and CBD isolate, which is 100% THC-free).